 - 1. Nothing, absolutely nothing, should keep a person from receiving the Word of the Gospel-not even opposition and persecution. - 2.
 Believers-preachers and laymen alike-must guard their lives ever so closely and make sure they are living for Christ and living ever so diligently for Him.
 Why?
 Because others are watching and following us-some child, some adult, some neighbor, some friend.
-There are people who look up to us and follow after us.
-Whether or not we like the fact, they are.
+There are people who look up to us and follow after us, whether or not we like the fact, they are.
 Therefore, it behooves us to follow Christ as perfectly as we can.

+1ST-1:8 For from you sounded out the word of the Lord not only in Macedonia and Achaia, but also in every place your faith to God-ward is spread abroad; so that we need not to speak any thing.
 This young church was so committed to the Lord that their testimony spread all over the world.
 When Rome had conquered Greece, it had divided the country into two provinces: the Northern Province being Macedonia, and the Southern Province being Achaia.
 Paul clearly says that the testimony of the church had spread all over Greece, both northern Greece and southern Greece.
 Then he adds that their faith had spread out beyond the borders of Greece.
 This must mean all over the world.
 Their excitement and enthusiasm for Christ and the opposition and persecution against them must have been the talk of the city and world.